wtsi-ssg/osdataproc/README.md

 # osdataproc

-osdataproc is a command-line tool for creating an OpenStack cluster with Apache Spark and Apache Hadoop configured.
-It also comes with Jupyter Lab installed.
+osdataproc is a command-line tool for creating an OpenStack cluster with [Apache Spark](https://spark.apache.org/) and [Apache Hadoop](https://hadoop.apache.org/) configured.
+It also comes with [JupyterLab](https://jupyter.org/) installed.

 ### Setup